yjg30737/pyqt-slideshow/README.md

 You can watch previous/next image by clicking the navigation button or nth image file by clicking the buttons at the bottom.

 Image is automatically changed by internal timer.
-It is set to 5000 milliseconds by default.
+Interval is set to 5000 milliseconds by default.

 ## Method Overview
 * `setFilenames(filenames: list)` - give the image files.
 You have to call this one time only so far.